shdrzl7/P4wnP1-A.L.O.A-RPiZeroW-BadUSB-Speaker/README.md

   - `HIDScript/` - HID scripts in JavaScript for P4wnP1.
   - `Bash/` - Bash scripts for remote execution.
 - `UI Navigation/` - Screenshots and guides for navigating the P4wnP1 web interface.
-- `others/` - Miscellaneous resources, such as other features.
+- `others/` - Other features / functionalities.

 ## Wiring / Circuit Diagram
 A typical wired USB speaker is powered directly by the USB port it's plugged into.